 If many drivers report similar problems, and NHTSA determines that a car model has safety defects, the manufacturers typically issue a recall.
 Over 13 million vehicles were recalled in the first half of 2020 due to chronic issues, as reported by

-online dashboardallows you to search NHTSA's large database for vehicle recalls up to 50 years back.
+allows you to search NHTSA's large database for vehicle recalls up to 50 years back.
 The dashboard supports the display of data in easy-to-understand charts and graphs.
 It’is also updated daily, ensuring that the information you get is always reliable.

 You don't have to be tech-savvy to use the tool.
 You can use filters like "Manufacturer" and "NHTSA ID" with drop-down options to narrow down the data.